sourav24r/cloudproject/README.md

 MENTOR: NEELA SANTOSH

-Task 1
-Steps to Create and Configure an AWS S3 Bucket
+Amazon Simple Storage Service (S3) is a cloud storage service that allows users to store and retrieve data at any scale.
+Here’s a step-by-step guide to creating an S3 bucket and enabling public access through the AWS Management Console without using the Command Line Interface (CLI) or JSON configurations.

 Step 1: Log in to AWS Console
-Go to AWS Management Console.
+Open your web browser and go to the AWS Management Console: https://aws.amazon.com/console/

-Sign in with your AWS account credentials.
+Sign in using your AWS credentials.

-Step 2: Open the S3 Service
+Step 2: Navigate to S3 Service
-In the AWS Console, search for S3 in the search bar.
+Once logged in, search for "S3" in the AWS Services search bar at the top.

-Click on S3 to open the Amazon S3 Dashboard.
+Click on the S3 option to open the S3 Dashboard.

-Step 3: Create a New S3 Bucket
+Step 3: Create an S3 Bucket
-Click on "Create Bucket".

-Enter a Bucket Name (must be globally unique, e.g., my-s3-bucket-2025).
+Click the Create bucket button.

+Enter a unique bucket name (e.g., my-public-bucket).

-Choose a Region (select the one closest to your users).
+Choose an AWS Region (Select the region closest to your users for better performance).

-Block Public Access (Keep the default setting unless you need public access).
+Uncheck the Block all public access checkbox (This is crucial for public access).

+A warning will appear about public access; acknowledge it by ticking the confirmation checkbox.

+Keep other settings default unless specific configurations are required.

-Click Create Bucket.
+Click Create bucket to finalize.

-Step 4: Upload Files to S3
+Step 4: Enable Public Access to the Bucket
-Open your newly created S3 bucket.
+In the S3 Dashboard, locate and click on your newly created bucket.

-Click Upload.

-Click Add files and select files from your computer.

-Click Upload.

-Step 5: Set Permissions (Optional)
-Open your S3 bucket → Click on the Permissions tab.
+Navigate to the Permissions tab.

-Under Access control list (ACL), modify settings if needed.
+Scroll down to the Block public access settings section.

+Click Edit and uncheck all the options that block public access.

+Confirm your selection by ticking the acknowledgment checkbox.

 Click Save changes.

+Step 5: Modify the Bucket Policy for Public Read Access Go to the Permissions tab of your bucket.

+Scroll down to the Bucket policy section and click Edit.

+Click Policy generator and follow these steps:

+Select Type: S3 Bucket Policy

+Effect: Allow

+Principal: * (This means the policy applies to everyone)

+Actions: Select s3:GetObject (This allows public read access to objects).

+ARN: Enter your bucket’s ARN (found in the bucket details).

+Click Add Statement → Generate Policy.

+Copy and paste the generated policy into the Bucket Policy Editor.

+Click Save changes.

+Step 6: Upload and Set Object Permissions
+Open your bucket and click the Objects tab.

+Click Upload, then Add files to select files from your computer.

+Click Upload to store them in the bucket.

+After the upload, select the uploaded file(s).

+Click the Actions button and select Make public using ACL.

+Confirm and apply changes.

+Step 7: Access Your Public Files
+Click on an uploaded file.

+Under Object URL, copy the link.

+Open the URL in a browser to verify public access.

 Conclusion
-By following these steps, you have successfully set up AWS, created an S3 bucket, uploaded an image, and generated an Object URL for external sharing.
-If the URL does not work due to permissions, you may need to adjust the bucket policy or use presigned URLs to grant temporary access.
-AWS S3 provides a reliable and scalable solution for storing and sharing files in the cloud. 🚀 https://souravs328th.s3.us-west-1.amazonaws.com/codtechimage.jfif
+Your S3 bucket is now set up with public access, and objects can be shared using their URLs.
+However, enabling public access is a security risk, so ensure you only use it when necessary and monitor access logs for security. https://souravs328th.s3.us-west-1.amazonaws.com/codtechimage.jfif